bababrownbear/aws-angular-projects/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0 using [Nrwl Nx](https://nrwl.io/nx).

+This is intended to be a workspace for all my AWS projects.
+I am starting with nx'ing the https://github.com/awslabs/aws-cognito-angular-quickstart for re-use.

 ## Nrwl Extensions for Angular (Nx)

 <a href="https://nrwl.io/nx"><img src="https://preview.ibb.co/mW6sdw/nx_logo.png"></a>